 6. Be accountable to specialist workers and the wider community.

-Will you make NSW A Safe State by acting on the 49 recommendations for change?
+Will you make NSW A Safe State by acting on our recommendations for change?

 A Safe State has been developed by the NSW Women's Alliance, which brings together a range of organisations working with women and children experiencing sexual, domestic and family violence.
 You can find the full policy platform at safensw.org.au.

-I hope you will stand with us to make NSW safe for everyone.
+I hope you will act to make NSW safe for everyone.